 Shortcrust pastry is best

-I used store-bought shortcrust pastry.
-Let this be said – I did plenty of testing on these little guys and the very best flavour and texture combo came from using all shortcrust pastry – no puff pastry.
+For the pie crust, I used store-bought shortcrust pastry.
+Let this be said: I did plenty of testing on these little guys, and the best flavour and texture combo came from using all shortcrust pastry – no puff pastry.
 The puff pastry actually puffed up too much and took away from the flavour of the filling which seemed almost non-existent wrapped in the billowy puff pastry.
 I think these are just too small for puff pastry to work because it really is all about the filling.

 There you have it.
 So simple to make but big on flavour, these Mini Chicken Pot Pies are a definite must-make for any finger food party.